MarketPeak (PEAK) Price Hits $0.24

-MarketPeak (CURRENCY:PEAK) traded up 8% against the U.S. dollar during the one day period ending at 19:00 PM Eastern on May 7th.
-In the last seven days, MarketPeak has traded up 19.3% against the U.S. dollar.
-MarketPeak has a total market cap of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
-One MarketPeak coin can currently be purchased for $0.24 or 0.00001797 BTC on major exchanges.
+MarketPeak (CURRENCY:PEAK) traded up 8% against the US dollar during the 1 day period ending at 21:00 PM Eastern on May 12th.
+Over the last week, MarketPeak has traded up 19.3% against the US dollar.
+One MarketPeak coin can currently be purchased for approximately $0.24 or 0.00001797 BTC on cryptocurrency exchanges.
+MarketPeak has a market cap of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.